ibrasaif1/RuizFoods-PalletInspection/README.md

-# RuizFoods-PalletInspection
 # Setting Up the .env File for Local Development

 To connect to the database and run the server locally, you'll need to set up a `.env` file in the root of the project with the necessary environment variables.
+This is to connect to the database but I keep this off the repo for safety reasons so no one unauthorized has the credentials to access the database.

 ## Steps:

 1. Create a file in the root of the project named `.env`.

-2. Add the following line to the `.env` file, replacing `username`, `password`, `host`, `port`, and `database` with your actual database connection details:
+2. Add the following line to the `.env` file, replacing `username`, `password`, `host`, `port`, and `database` with our actual database connection details:

 DATABASE_URL=postgresql://username:password@host:port/database